-Because a sceptic/atheist tends to be more rational, and holds the more rational position, many assume that anything they say or do is rational.
+Because a sceptic/atheist tends to be more rational and holds the more rational position, many assume that anything they say or do is rational.
 Which ironically is an irrational assumption (or belief).

 This arrogance leads to accepting any or all of the 3 above options without question, and say things like “I don’t believe, I know”.
-It is assuming you are better than those who hold beliefs, and assuming you know better that someone who has the correct definition of a belief.
+It is assuming you are better than those who hold beliefs, and assuming you know better than someone who has the correct definition of a belief.